These low carb almond flour peanut butter cookies are crunchy ketogenic peanut butter cookies perfect for a keto vegan diet.

 GET 10 FREE KETO BAKING PRINTABLES!Become one of my VIP newsletter subscribers and gain access to my all my printables to become a Keto Baking star!

 Almond flour is preferred to use blanched almond flour instead of almond meal.
 It has a finer texture and it works better in this recipe.
 Are almond flour recipes keto?
 If used with other keto-friendly ingredients, absolutely!

 Natural Peanut butter – Yes, peanut butter is keto-friendly!
 Always make sure you use unsweetened and fresh peanut butter.
 An old peanut butter jar tends to dry out and would not make as delicious cookies.
 You can either used salted peanut butter or unsalted peanut butter.
 If you use salted peanut butter don’t add the extra salt in this recipe.

 Coconut oil – I use unrefined coconut oil, feel free to use refined coconut oil if you don’t like coconut flavor.

 Salt – optional, only if your peanut butter is unsalted

-Sugar-free crystal sweetener – I used erythritol in this recipe, feel free to replace by monk fruit sugar if preferred, both options are 100% sugar-free and no carbs.
+Sugar-free crystal sweetener – I used erythritol in this recipe, feel free to replace with monk fruit sugar if preferred.
+Both options are 100% sugar-free and no carbs.
 If you are paleo, coconut sugar will works too – careful the recipe won’t be low carb anymore!

 Xantham gum – optional but recommended to make sure the cookies hold any time!